This is a packing list for the Kayaking Orientation Adventure trip.

 - Non-essential toiletries

+Although you will be in California, it will be COLD at night.
+Please prepare for this.
 Keep your trip gear separate from the rest of your luggage so that you won’t have to sort through all your stuff the night before you depart.
 A waterproof bag will help insure that your gear remains dry during the trip.
 You can also line your gear with plastic trash bags.
 Slide-lock ziplock bags are a great packing aid.
 For even more waterproofing and storage efficiency, you might also try compression bags like those available at www.1luggagesspacestoragebags.com.
-Compartmentalize where possible (e.g., camera + film in a ziplock bag).
+Compartmentalize where possible (e.g., camera in a ziplock bag).

 Pack light, you will have to carry everything you bring a half mile from the ferry landing to the campsite!